OrdinaryMagician/saya_m/README.md

 ## Spellcasting

 As someone of such an upbringing as she is, **Saya** is no stranger to magic, and her specialty lies in so-called ***"Spellcards"***: Specialized spells with limited use but quite mighty potential.
-Each is selected through a dedicated key, after which you can opt for either a primary or secondary attack with it, with varying effects.
+Each is selected through a dedicated key, independent from whichever weapon you're using, after which you can opt for either a primary or secondary cast with it, with varying effects.
 Afterwards you will have to wait for your mana to replenish in order to use another one.
 Note that each of these requires increasingly more mana then the previous (and their altfires require even more), so the strongest attacks will take much longer to become available once again.

 ### Spellcard: Reviled Sign "Igneous Lexicon"